DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/running-tests.md

 TestCafe Studio can run tests in all popular browser: desktop, mobile, the ones with UI or headless.
 It determines browsers installed on the local computer and automatically creates *run configurations* for them.
 You can view available configurations in the **Run Configuration** list.

-To modify congirations or create a new one, use the **Run Configurations** dialog.
+To modify configurations or create a new one, use the **Run Configurations** dialog.
 For each configuration, you can select one or multiple browsers and specify options that affect test execution.

 ## Starting and Stopping Tests